mert-othaw/mert-othaw/DT_EN_Preparation.md

   * Visit the homepage of Classroomscreen https://classroomscreen.com/ to organize and monitor the Design Thinking process
   * On the homepage, you can select the "Launch now" option (without registration) and get started right away or select the "Or sign up for free" option (with registration).

-The following "widgets" are recommendations for the screen setup for a successful implementation of the hybrid design thinking module:
+The following "widgets" are recommendations for the screen setup for a successful implementation of the hybrid Design Thinking module:

 - **Clock widget** for displaying the current time.
 - **Timer widget** for keeping up with the timebox and the respective techniques of the different phases of Design Thinking.